List of Marvel Comics characters: B: Black Cat

+Black Catfish

+Black Catfish is an anthropomorphic catfish and animal version of Black Cat.

 Black Crow

 Black Dwarf

-Black Dwarf is a fictional supervillain appearing in American comic books published by Marvel Comics.
+Black Dwarf is a supervillain appearing in American comic books published by Marvel Comics.
 He is a prominent member of the Black Order, a team of aliens who work for Thanos.
 Black Dwarf first appeared in a one panel cameo in New Avengers (vol. 3) #8 (September 2013) and was created by Jonathan Hickman and Jerome Opeña.
 His full appearance, along with a number of the other members of the Black Order, takes place in Infinity #1 (October 2013).

-Black Dwarf is a member of Thanos' Black Order where he is the powerhouse of the Mad Titan's army.

-When Thanos targeted Earth as the next planet he would raze during the Infinity, Black Dwarf arrived in Wakanda.
-To his surprise, Black Dwarf found great resistance in that country and was forced to retreat.
-For his failure, Thanos expelled Black Dwarf from the Black Order.
+Black Dwarf is a member of Thanos's Black Order, serving as the powerhouse of the group.
+Thanos sends Black Dwarf to attack Wakanda during his invasion of Earth, but he is overpowered and forced to retreat.
+For his failure, Thanos expels Black Dwarf from the Black Order.

-Thanos gave Black Dwarf one more chance to prove himself by sending him to protect The Peak and keep it from being reclaimed by the Avengers following their fight against the Builders.
-During the fight against the Avengers, Black Dwarf was killed by Ronan the Accuser.
+Thanos gives Black Dwarf one more chance to prove himself by sending him to protect the Peak and keep it from being reclaimed by the Avengers following their fight against the Builders.
+During the fight against the Avengers, Black Dwarf is killed by Ronan the Accuser.

-During the "No Surrender" arc, Black Dwarf was resurrected by Challenger who reassembles the Black Order to go into a contest against Grandmaster's Lethal Legion.
+During the "No Surrender" arc, Black Dwarf is resurrected by the Challenger, who reassembles the Black Order to battle Grandmaster's Lethal Legion.